fnk0/FlashCards-Codelab/TutorialPart2.md

 * For the rest of database items please check out the [full impementation of MyDbHelper](https://github.com/fnk0/FlashCards-Codelab/blob/master/app/src/main/java/gabilheri/com/flashcards/database/MyDbHelper.java)

 * Testing our Database...
-Most of the time the time in between the DbHelper creation and the implementantion inside the app can take a while... that is why we want to know that the Database works properly.
+Most of the time the time, in between the DbHelper creation and the implementantion inside the app can take a while... that is why we want to know that the Database works properly.
 The best way to do it is Testing it.
-I will not go into details of explaining how the test works as would require an entired separate tutorial.
+I will not go into detail of explaining how the test works as it would require an entired separate tutorial.
 * Once you have finished the MyDbHelper feel free to copy [my tests](https://github.com/fnk0/FlashCards-Codelab/tree/master/app/src/androidTest/java/gabilheri/com/flashcards) and implement in your app.
 * Create a new Run configuration for the tests and run it.
 The tests will create a Database with some dummy data and make sure everything works fine.